-Class I Recommendations

-In symptomatic patients with SND, atrial-based pacing is recommended over single chamber ventricular pacing.
+Class I Recommendations In symptomatic patients with SND, atrial-based pacing is recommended over single chamber ventricular pacing.
 In symptomatic patients with SND and intact AV conduction without evidence of conduction abnormalities, dual chamber or single chamber atrial pacing is recommended.
 In patients with SND and AV block who require permanent pacing, dual chamber pacing is recommended over single chamber ventricular pacing.
 In select patients with AV block who require permanent pacing, in whom frequent ventricular pacing is not expected, or who have significant comorbidities that are likely to determine clinical outcomes, and that may limit the benefit of dual chamber pacing, single chamber ventricular pacing is effective.
 For patients in sinus rhythm with a single chamber ventricular pacemaker who develop pacemaker syndrome, revising to a dual chamber pacemaker is recommended.

-Class II Recommendations

-In symptomatic patients with SND who have dual chamber pacemakers and intact AV conduction, it is reasonable to program the dual chamber pacemaker to minimize ventricular pacing.
+Class II Recommendations In symptomatic patients with SND who have dual chamber pacemakers and intact AV conduction, it is reasonable to program the dual chamber pacemaker to minimize ventricular pacing.
 In symptomatic patients with SND in which frequent ventricular pacing is not expected or the patient has significant comorbidities that are otherwise likely to determine the survival and clinical outcomes, single chamber ventricular pacing is reasonable.
 In patients with AV block and an indication for permanent pacing with LVEF between 36% and 50%, and are expected to require ventricular pacing more than 40% of the time, it is reasonable to choose pacing methods that maintain physiologic ventricular activation (e.g., CRT or His bundle pacing) over right ventricular pacing.

-In patients with AV block and an indication for permanent pacing with a LVEF between 36% and 50%, and are expected to require ventricular pacing less than 40% of the time, it is reasonable to choose right ventricular pacing over pacing methods that maintain physiologic ventricular activation (e.g., CRT or His bundle pacing).

-In patients with AV block at the level of the AV node and an indication for permanent pacing, His bundle pacing may be considered to maintain physiologic ventricular activation.

-Source: [28] Table 3
+In patients with AV block and an indication for permanent pacing with a LVEF between 36% and 50%, and are expected to require ventricular pacing less than 40% of the time, it is reasonable to choose pacing methods that maintain physiologic ventricular pacing less than 40% of the time, it is reasonable to choose right ventricular pacing over pacing methods that maintain physiologic ventricular activation (e.g., CRT or His bundle pacing).
+In patients with AV block at the level of the AV node and an indication for permanent pacing, His bundle pacing with a bundle pacing. ed g Source: [28] T Table 3

-- Is the patient likely to develop increasing conduction problems that may require additional or more complex pacing functions?
+- Does the patient require the rate responsive feature?
+How active is the patient's lifestyle?
+Is chronotropic incompetence present?
+Does (or will) an inability to increase the heart rate in response to increased activity create a problem for this patient? - Is the patient likely to develop increasing conduction problems that may require additional or more complex pacing functions?
 If so, a pacemaker that has the capability to be reprogrammed for more complex pacing functions when needed is indicated. - What is the patient's clinical status?
 Does the patient have a functioning SA node?
 A functioning AV node?
 Does the patient require AV synchrony to maintain adequate cardiac output?
 Does the patient have a history of chronic or paroxysmal atrial tachyarrhythmias? - What is the cost of the pacemaker system?
-Initial costs include the cost of the generator and leads, implantation costs, and the cost

-- of the initial programming.
+Initial costs include the cost of the generator and leads, implantation costs, and the cost of the initial programming.
 Subsequent costs include the cost of follow-up and generator replacement, when needed.
 In general, dual chamber pacemakers are more expensive to implant and maintain.
 Use of the rate responsive feature also increases implantation and programming costs. - How might a pacemaker improve the patient's quality of life?
 Among patients with indications for permanent pacemaker implantation, the quality of life has been shown to improve substantially after pacemaker implantation.
 However, based on several trials and small crossover studies, the benefits of different pacing modes (i.e., dual chamber pacing versus single pacing) are inconsistent.